No. This high school is not associated with the Diocese of Orlando. It is an independent, parent-led high school grounded in the Catholic faith.

 It is the former campus of The Geneva School, a classical K-12 Christian school.

-Chesterton Academy will be sharing this campus with Highlands Latin, a thriving classical Christian school that currently serves grades K-8.
+Chesterton Academy shares this campus with Highlands Latin, a thriving classical Christian school that currently serves grades K-8.

 Learn more about the location and view photos on our Location page.